Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Introduction

-Even though there already exist embedding approaches based on higher-order random walkers \citep{grover2016node2vec} (i.e. random walkers with memory), we believe that the stationary distribution of first-order random walkers is \emph{unexploited} in a deep learning setting.
-We showcase the developed algorithm on the challenging problems of node classification and network visualization, which highlights the ability of our algorithm to learn and accurately predict node labels.
-As test sets for the task of node classification are few, we compile three new data sets from financial and biological domains with distinct network topologies and a varying number of target classes.
-The key contributions of the paper are: \begin{enumerate} \item A fast network embedding algorithm DNR based on global, personalized node ranks, which performs comparably to the state-of-the-art embedding algorithms, and can be used for a multitude of downstream learning tasks, such as node classification, network visualization, etc. The algorithm is faster than many state-of-the-art embedding algorithms. \item A variation of the DNR algorithm, developed specifically for end-to-end node classification, comparably to or outperforming state-of-the-art embedding approaches as well as approaches based on explicit matrix factorization. \item To our knowledge, this is one of the first node classification benchmarks at such scale, as commonly the algorithms are tested only on a handful of data sets. \item We introduce three novel node classification benchmark data sets from financial and biological domains to help improve general node embedding evaluation. \item In addition to evaluating the algorithms' performance using standard critical difference diagrams, we use also the recently introduced Bayesian hierarchical t-test, which is to our knowledge one of the first comparisons of this type for the node classification task. \item The paper compares the proposed method also with four different variants of the personalized node rank space embedded via non-negative matrix factorization, and one where the space of node rankings is embedded via manifold embedding method UMAP \cite{mcinnes2018umap}.
-These baselines were previously not considered, albeit being strong competitors in terms of efficiency. \item Finally, we demonstrate that node embeddings, obtained by DNR are also suitable for visualization purposes. \end{enumerate}
+We showcase the developed algorithm's capabilities on the challenging problems of node classification and network visualization, highlighting its ability to learn and accurately predict node labels {at scale}.
+Further, we compiled one of the largest collections of node classification data sets and used it for empirical evaluation of the methods.
+Key contributions of this paper are: \begin{enumerate} \item A fast network embedding algorithm named Deep Node Ranking (DNR) based on global personalized node ranks.
+It performs competitively and can be used for a multitude of downstream learning tasks, including node classification, network visualization and similar.
+The proposed neuro-symbolic algorithm is also faster than many state-of-the-art embedding algorithms, {and scales better}. \item To our knowledge, {the proposed node embedding algorithms are for the first time benchmarked against contemporary approaches on such scale} (\finaldatanum real data sets), as commonly the algorithms are tested only on a handful of data sets. \item {We conducted an extensive empirical evaluation on} \finalsynthetic {synthetic networks to study the effects of node pivoting, for which we hypothesized that it substantially improves scalability.} \item {The proposed DNR performs better than the competition when the labelled data is scarce (small percentage of labelled nodes).} \end{enumerate}